behaviorism theory

 Association-based learning is classical conditioning.
 A conditioned response occurs when a neutral stimulus is linked to a significant stimulus.
 This learning method shows how environmental stimuli cause involuntary reactions.

-Examples: The classic example of classical conditioning is Ivan Pavlov’s dog experiments.
-Pavlov found that when he routinely rang a bell (neutral stimulus) before feeding the dogs (meaningful stimulus), the dogs salivated (conditioned response) even without food.
-This experiment showed how the repeated association with an unconditioned stimulus could condition a neutral stimulus.
+Examples: Ivan Pavlov’s dog experiments symbolize classical conditioning.
+Whenever Pavlov sounded a bell (neutral stimulus) before feeding the dogs (meaningful stimuli), they salivated (conditioned response) without food.
+An experiment demonstrated how frequent association with an unconditioned stimulus may condition a neutral stimulus.

 Operant Conditioning